INSTRUCTIONS: LUMBERJACK 100

 - Due to limited parking; we ask that you only park RV’s in the 2nd overflow parking lot (look for signs).

-- Tent camping is allowed in the Big M / National Forest, NOT in the parking lot!
+- Tent camping is allowed in the Big M / National Forest, or the first overflow lot NOT in the paved parking lot!

 No parking on Udell Hills Road.

-- You are welcome to set up your support tent at the start / finish anytime Friday.
+- You are welcome and it is recommended to set up your support tent at the start / finish anytime Friday.
 Space is on first come first serve.

 - Aid Stations: There will be two event staffed Aid Stations on the course.
 One is at the 17 mile mark and one at the lodge for those that don’t have a support crew.
 That is two aid stations every 33 miles.
 The Aid Stations will be stocked with water, Heed, fruit, cookies, candy, and P&J